 - Sprinkles (as desired)

-Drop mounds of dough, about 2 to 3 tablespoons, 3 to 4 inches apart, onto two parchment lined baking sheets.
-Bake until edges of cookies are just firm and tops are barely beginning to brown, about 20 minutes, rotating sheets once halfway through.
+Drop mounds of dough, each equal to about 3 tablespoons, 3 to 4 inches apart, onto two ungreased baking sheets; sprinkle with sugar.
+Bake until edges of cookies are just firm and tops are barely beginning to brown, 20 to 25 minutes, rotating sheets once halfway through.
 Transfer cookies to a rack to cool.